 Did you know: Midrive learners are 38% more likely to pass first time!
 Find out more.

 Aquaplaning can be avoided as long as you know what to look out for and how to drive in certain weather conditions.
-Here we explain how to avoid aquaplaning and also what to do if you do find yourself aquaplaning.
+You might not encounter these conditions during your driving lessons, so here we explain how to avoid aquaplaning and also what to do if you do find yourself aquaplaning.

 Driving in rain can be tricky for a number of reasons.
 Not only will you have reduced visibility, but you’ll also have surface water on the road to deal with.
 Your stopping distances will be increased by at least 4 times, and you’ll also have to be careful when approaching pools of standing water on the road.

 Drive carefully when the roads are wet and there is a risk of flooding.
 Look out for any pools of standing water, and slow down when there is a chance you might come across water on the road.
 You should be especially careful when driving at night as you might not be able to spot pools of water on the road until it’s too late.